RomanArzumanyan/VALI/README.md

 VALI is a video analytics and processing project for python.
 VALI is a successor of NVIDIA's VPF.
 It’s set of C++ libraries and Python bindings which provides full HW acceleration for video processing tasks such as decoding, encoding, transcoding and GPU-accelerated color space and pixel format conversions.

-VALI also supports exporting GPU memory objects such as decoded video frames to PyTorch tensors without Host to Device copies.
+VALI also supports DLPack and can e. g. share decoded video frames with PyTorch tensors without any unnecessary memory copies.

 ## Documentation
 https://romanarzumanyan.github.io/VALI